foundweekends/pamflet/docs/04/f.markdown

           00.markdown
           a.markdown

 This will generate Japanese contents under `ja/` folder.

+### Language Labels

 Contents are assumed to be a translation when the relative path is the same.
-When they are detected, the language bar appears at the top of the page to link to all translations.
+When they are detected, the language links appears at the bottom of each page to link to all translations.

+Pamflet is able to resolve some of the language codes, but you can provide custom language labels using `lang-` properties if it doesn't or just to change it:

+    lang-pt-BR=Português (Brasil)